reembs/kumulus/README.md

 Processed 100000 end-to-end messages in 2813ms
 ```

 Startup time was not included in the test results.
-Naturally, Storm's startup times are significantly higher.
+Naturally, Storm's startup times are significantly higher in local-cluster mode.

 Licensed under Apache 2.0